 - [vsh](http://github.com/saulpw/vsh): a collection of utilities like vping and vtop.

 - [vdgalcon](https://github.com/saulpw/vdgalcon): a port of the classic game [Galactic Conquest](https://www.galcon.com)

 Other workflows should also be created as separate apps using vdtui.
-These apps can be very small; for example, see the included [viewtsv](bin/viewtsv).
+These apps can be very small and provide a lot of functionality; for example, see the included [viewtsv](bin/viewtsv).

-Thanks to @anjakefala for test and release support, to @databranner for documentation, and to those wonderful users who contribute feedback in any form, for helping to make VisiData the awesome tool that it is.
+Thanks to all the [contributors](CONTRIBUTING.md#contributors), and to those wonderful users who provide feedback, for making VisiData the awesome tool that it is.